CoCoNut-UvA/coconut/docs/source/dsl_syntax.rst

     };

 It is also possible to define a pass using a shorter notation.
-With the shorter notation the name of the pass will be the function name.
+With the shorter notation the generated C function is the name of the pass.

 .. code-block:: text